9berg/Home-automation/README.md

 A while later, this H-bridge was placed as the 754410 component in the final circuit (here the RTC is missing).

-Adding the components was done with freely hanging board cable and a bit of soldering for the pin lacking chips.
-Before I had realized that the Arduino could not send that great a signal to make the time right, I put the components on a breadboard.
+Adding the components was done with freely hanging board cable and a bit of soldering for the chips that where lacking pins.
+During development i realized the Arduino could not send a signal that strong by it self for this timekeeping, so i proceeded by adding the components on a breadboard.
 Images below show the progress.

 ![Image](https://github.com/user-attachments/assets/e6207a55-01e6-4ea3-bd06-8b9a1a832bc1)
 The breadboard uses two separate lines for ground and current feed (two long canals on the left of the components).